JeremyParker/flagpol/README.md

 # Flagpol - a system to help you plan an outing with your friends

 This app is written to be deployed on Heroku.
+This repo contains the server code and frontend for the app.
+For info about the frontend, see [frontend/README.md](./frontend/README.md)

 ## How to set up your local environment for development
 Make sure you're running Postgres.
 I'm running PostgreSQL 12 on port 5432.